25 Years on—How the John Smith’s Stadium Changed Sports Architecture Forever

 The ‘banana’ trusses

 Stadium design provides an almost unparalleled opportunity to combine architecture and engineering.
 And in this respect, the John Smith’s Stadium was also ahead of its time.
-The curved roof trusses, affectionately known as the ‘banana trusses’, carry the full weight of the structure without the need for supporting columns, allowing uninterrupted viewing from each seat.
+The curved roof trusses, affectionately known as the ‘banana trusses’, carry the full weight of the structure without the need for supporting columns, allowing uninterrupted viewing from every seat.
 Though this proved expensive in material costs compared to a traditional roof system, the saving in weight, flexibility of use and ease of erection resulted in an overall saving on the project, and the unusual shape of the trusses gave the stadium a swagger that turned heads across the architecture world.

 “Before this project I don’t think big-name architects would have been interested in designing stadiums,” says Dale Jennins, Site Architect on the project,” they were seen as just these crinkly tin sheds built for containing people.
 But the John Smith’s changed all of that.”